-Each Twinning project shall be followed, six up to twelve months after its conclusion, by a Twinning review mission (TRM).
+Each Twinning project shall be followed, in principle between six up to fifteen months after its conclusion, by a Twinning review mission (TRM).
 This mission aims at reporting on the preservation and sustainability of the achieved mandatory results/outputs.
 The overall objective of a TRM is to assess if the achievements of the Twinning project are still present and if they produced a long lasting and sustainable impact.
 A TRM should also identify lessons learned and recommend improvements for the management of Twinning projects in the country and/or sector.

 A TRM shall focus on the developments after the conclusion of the Twinning project.
 A TRM shall analyse the situation in the area/sector in which the Twinning project operated, comparing it to the situation at the end of the project's implementation which is considered a baseline for the future developments.
 The scope of the analysis shall be determined by the mandatory results/outputs of the Twinning project and the overall sector development.
+The results of the TRM can serve to inform the future programming of the EU assistance in the relevant sector.